1dylan1/DSA/README.md

 **Floyd's Algorithm (FloydsAlgorithm)**

-A function that should take an n × n vector (representing the adjacency matrix of a graph) and a value i between 1 and n as input and return the n × n vector representing the matrix computed after the ith stage of Floyd’s algorithm.
-For the purposes of this program, infinity (∞) will be represented as −1
+A function that takes an n*n vector(adjacency matrix) and a value from i-n.
+Returns the i-th stage of the algorithm.
+Infinity is defined as -1 in the result.

 _Output Example_